Obtaining a New Representation for the Golden Ratio by Solving a Biquadratic Equation

-Since $\lambda=\pm \sqrt{\eta}$, we have the following solutions for the original equation\footnote{The solutions are displayed so as to indicate a direct correspondence with the set of solutions obtained with the first algorithm.}
+Since $\lambda=\pm\sqrt{\eta}$, we then have the following set of solutions for the original equation\footnote{The solutions are displayed so as to indicate a direct correspondence with the set of solutions obtained with the first algorithm.}

-\section{Concluding Remarks}
+\sectionn{Concluding Remarks}